How to Become a Registered Medical Assistant

 Do I Want to Be a Registered Medical Assistant?

 Medical assistants work alongside licensed health care professionals, performing a variety of clinical, clerical, and administrative tasks.
-Common duties of a medical assistant include scheduling appointments, preparing laboratory samples, collecting patient history and taking vital signs.
+Common duties of a medical assistant include scheduling appointments, preparing laboratory samples, collecting patients history and taking vital signs.
 Medical assistants may work in hospitals, urgent care centers or physicians' offices, among other health care facilities.

 Medical assistants almost always work on a full-time basis, though those that work in healthcare facilities that stay open through the night may be asked to work irregular hours.
 The workload of a medical assistant includes office work as well as clinical duties.
 As are all individuals who work in healthcare, there is a small risk of exposure to infectious diseases as a medical assistant.